azavtyr/notes/docs/networking/active-directory-nat-issues.md

-# Active Directory Breaks When Using NAT
+# Resolving Active Directory Issues in Proxmox with Dual NIC and Host-Only Networking

 In a Proxmox-based lab, using only a single NAT network (via `vmbr0`) often leads to problems with Windows Server Active Directory and DNS, such as: